 Look for new revenue streams

-It’s a good idea to think about different sources of revenue throughout this crisis.
-COVID-19 — the virus itself and our response to it — has changed Americans’ outlook and how we do business.
-It remains to be seen how many of those changes might be permanent, but it’s worth testing your business against different scenarios.
+It’s a good idea to think about different sources of revenue.
+The COVID-19 crisis has changed Americans’ outlook and how we do business.
+It remains to be seen how many of those changes might be permanent and it’s worth testing your business against different scenarios.

-For instance, if Americans eschew restaurants or live entertainment in favor of cooking at home and digital entertainment, what does that mean for your business?
+For instance, some people may eschew restaurants or live entertainment in favor of cooking at home and digital entertainment for years to come.
+What does that mean for your business?
 Let’s say you print T-shirts for musicians to sell at concerts; you might need to consider different distribution ideas or using your facilities to make a wider variety of merchandise.

 While there’s no easy solution to ease financial worries during a crisis, there are steps you can take to feel more in control.
 Focusing on facts, building varied forecasts, and communicating openly can help you secure funding and better prepare for the future.